 - Once you have lined yourself up, pick up your camera and shoot.

 - A tripod is not always necessary.
-The sun is always on the move so be quick.
+Using a tripod be quick the sun is always on the move.

 - Try to use a prime lens, zoom lenses are ok, but I’ve found the effect to be better using a good quality prime.